Aulover/pytorch-PyraNet/README.md

 # Pytorch-PyraNet

 ## Introduction
-This is a pytorch version code of 'Learning Feature Pyramids for Human Pose Estimation', ICCV 2017.
+This is a pytorch version reproduce code of 'Learning Feature Pyramids for Human Pose Estimation', ICCV 2017.
 Link of paper: https://arxiv.org/pdf/1708.01101.pdf.

 ## The network
 The network designed based on stacked hourglass network.